Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

-\begin{enumerate} \item \emph{Sophisticated and high-quality data:} Data are essential for HDT.
-However, missing or inaccurate data poses a serious risk to the evolution of HDT and can often lead to misleading information and suggestions from VTs.
-Such scenarios are undesirable in HDT systems since the outcome can be disastrous, thereby undermining the essence of HDT.
-Therefore, to ensure that each VT is an accurate replica of its counterpart PT, high-quality and noise-free data must be effectively shared among each PT-VT pair for appropriate model evolution and subsequent decision making.
-Although some routine healthcare data (such as step number, heart rate and body temperature) and medical data (e.g., medical images) can be easily captured by common sensing devices such as accelerators, gyroscopes, pressure sensors or through manual processes, there exist many physical states that are difficult to capture.
-For instance, irritation measured through skin rubbing count and polyphagia measured through food intake count, which are two essential health insights when predicting the risk of diabetes \cite{52}, are difficult to be captured in physical states.
-Therefore, specific biomedical sensors must be designed to retrieve these information.
-Note that, in HDT, since data collection frequencies of various data are inherently different, and the data may be collected from multiple sources, asynchronous data acquisition and multimodal data fusion are required to be well addressed when establishing HDT. \item \emph{Extreme ultra-reliable and low-latency communication (xURLLC):} PT and VT will generate and exchange high volume and multidimensional data to maintain synchronization.
+PT and VT will generate and exchange high volume and multidimensional data to maintain synchronization.
 This synchronization is expected to be supported by xURLLC, with data transmission rate of $\geq$ 100 Gbps, reliability of $\geq$ 99.99999$\%$ and latency of $\leq$ 1 ms \cite{50}.
 Specifically, when adopting HDT in time-critical healthcare applications, e.g., remote surgery \cite{231}, xURLLC is required to support real-time update of the VT as well as timely receptions of feedbacks from such a VT to facilitate timely decision optimizations at the paired PT.
 Furthermore, important interaction technologies such as tangible XR \cite{343} -- a technology that combines XR and tactile internet to transmit not only large capacity contents such as video and three-dimensional computer graphics but also haptic signals, such as feelings of touch – also requires the supports of xURLLC \cite{230}.
 However, current networking technologies, i.e., fifth generation (5G) mobile networks, characterized by ultra-reliable and low-latency communications (URLLC), cannot meet these stringent requirements.
 Therefore, future communication technologies are necessary to provide xURLLC services to support HDT applications.
-Nevertheless, xURLLC is still inevitable to the high signaling overhead (e.g., clock synchronization and handover costs), which may considerably deteriorate the network efficiency in general, leading to the demand of further integrating the deterministic network technologies, e.g., time-sensitive networking (TSN) \cite{466}. \item \emph{Data privacy, security and integrity:} Healthcare-related data are privacy-sensitive and have no or limited tolerance for privacy leakages.
-Appropriate mechanisms must be developed to ensure that data are not intercepted or modified by unauthorized users while being stored and transmitted over the network.
-In other words, networking technologies should provide secure and reliable communications among PTs and VTs with sufficient data storage privacy.
-Authentication of data sources is also a necessity to ensure that all sources are reliable, while fake data are detected and removed through reliable security measures to guarantee integrity.
+Nevertheless, xURLLC is still inevitable to the high signaling overhead (e.g., clock synchronization and handover costs), which may considerably deteriorate the network efficiency in general, leading to the demand of further integrating the deterministic network technologies, e.g., time-sensitive networking (TSN) \cite{466}.